openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative for this specification.

-Credential:
+Credential Dataset:
 :  A set of one or more claims about a subject made by a Credential Issuer.
-Note that this definition of a term "credential" in this specification is different from that in [@!OpenID.Core] and [@!RFC6749].

-Verifiable Credential (VC):
+Verifiable Credential (or Credential):
-:  An Issuer-signed Credential whose integrity can be cryptographically verified.
-It can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].
+:  An Issuer-signed Credential Dataset whose integrity can be cryptographically verified.
+It can be of any Credential Format.

-W3C Verifiable Credential:
+Credential Format:
-:  A Verifiable Credential compliant to the [@VC_DATA] specification.
+:  A format used to represent a Verifiable Credential.

+Credential Format Profile:
+:  For each Credential Format, specific sets of parameters and claims to be applied at each extension point provided by this specification need to be defined, called Credential Format Profiles.
+Credential Format Profiles for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] in (#format_profiles).
+Other specifications or deployments can define their own Credential Format Profiles using the extension points defined in this specification.

 Presentation:
 : Data that is presented to a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.